top of page

 Is a mission trip Important for my child?

-Given the recent surge of interest and involvement in short-term missions, you'd think that it was a new phenomenon.
+Given the recent surge of interest and involvement in short-term missions, you'd think it was a new phenomenon.
 Actually, it is a tradition as old as Christendom.
 In the sixth chapter of Mark, Jesus sent not a select few, but all of His disciples out as missionaries for a short period.
 The disciples tasted what life would be like once they eventually became full-time missionaries.
 This experience became foundational to their growth as they traveled from village to village with only God's power to guide them.

 How can I help my child get ready for a mission trip?